Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Preliminaries: Fusion Systems

 As with finite groups, we desire a more global sense of normality in fusion systems, not just restricted to $p$-subgroups.
 That is, we are interested in subsystems of a fusion system $\fs$ which are \emph{normal}.
-We use the notion of normality provided in \cite[Definition 6.1]{ako}, noting that this condition is stronger than some of other definitions in the literature.
-For our purposes, this distinction is unimportant (see \cite[Theorem A]{CravenSub}).
+We use the notion of normality provided in \cite[Definition I.6.1]{ako}, noting that this condition is stronger than some of other definitions in the literature.

+By \cite[Theorem A]{CravenSub}, a proper, non-trivial normal subsystem of $\fs$ with respect to one of the accepted definitions of normality gives rise to a proper, non-trivial normal subsystem of $\fs$ with respect to the other accepted definitions.
+Thus, we can unambiguously declare $\fs$ to be \emph{simple} if it has no proper, non-trivial normal subsystems and so, for our purposes, the distinction between the definitions of normality is unimportant.

-Of particular importance is the normal subsystem $O^{p'}(\fs)$ of $\fs$, and more generally, the saturated subsystems of $\fs$ of \emph{index prime to $p$}, as in \cite[Definition I.7.3]{ako}.
+Of particular importance in our case is the normal subsystem $O^{p'}(\fs)$ of $\fs$, and more generally, the saturated subsystems of $\fs$ of \emph{index prime to $p$}, as in \cite[Definition I.7.3]{ako}.
 The following result characterizes some of the most important properties of these subsystems.